Attocode1/connect-stats/README.md

 	- Channel Name

 ## Usage
+Click the `Upload Icon` or `Choose a Report` input to select a Connect Configuration.

-Export Connect Configuration using one of the following:
+Connect Configurations can be obtained using one of the following:

 ### Connect Command Line Interface (CLI)
 `exportcfg PATH-TO-FILE`